 The UE shall treat the received interworking without N26 interface indicator for inter-system change with EPS as valid in the entire PLMN and its equivalent PLMN(s).

 The network informs the UE about the support of specific features, such as IMS voice over PS session, location services (5G-LCS), emergency services, emergency services fallback and ATSSS, in the 5GS network feature support information element.
 In a UE with IMS voice over PS session capability, the IMS voice over PS session indicator, Emergency services support indicator and Emergency services fallback indicator shall be provided to the upper layers.
 The upper layers take the IMS voice over PS session indicator into account when selecting the access domain for voice sessions or calls.
 When initiating an emergency call, the upper layers take the IMS voice over PS session indicator, Emergency services support indicator and Emergency services fallback indicator into account for the access domain selection.
-When the UE determines via the IMS voice over PS session indicator that the network does not support IMS voice over PS sessions in N1 mode, then the UE shall not perform a local release of any persistent PDU session if the AMF does not indicate that the PDU session is in 5GSM state PDU SESSION INACTIVE via the PDU session status IE. When the UE determines via the Emergency services support indicator that the network does not support emergency services in N1 mode, then the UE shall not perform a local release of any emergency PDU session if user-plane resources associated with that emergency PDU session are established if the AMF does not indicate that the PDU session is in 5GSM state PDU SESSION INACTIVE via the PDU session status IE. In a UE with LCS capability, location services indicators (5G-LCS) shall be provided to the upper layers.
+When the UE determines via the IMS voice over PS session indicator that the network does not support IMS voice over PS sessions in N1 mode and the AMF does not indicate that the PDU session is in 5GSM state PDU SESSION INACTIVE via the PDU session status IE, then the UE shall not perform a local release of any persistent PDU session.
+When the UE determines via the Emergency services support indicator that the network does not support emergency services in N1 mode, user-plane resources associated with that emergency PDU session are established, and the AMF does not indicate that the PDU session is in 5GSM state PDU SESSION INACTIVE via the PDU session status IE, then the UE shall not perform a local release of any emergency PDU session.
+In a UE with LCS capability, location services indicators (5G-LCS) shall be provided to the upper layers.
 In a UE with the capability for ATSSS, the network support for ATSSS shall be provided to the upper layers.
 In a UE with the capability for ATSSS, the network support for ATSSS shall be provided to the upper layers.
 If the UE receives the 5GS network feature support IE with the ATSSS support indicator set to "ATSSS not supported", the UE shall perform a local release of the MA PDU session, if any.

 The AMF shall set the EMF bit in the 5GS network feature support IE to: